 Our first step in determining if there is a problem in your home is our full home mold inspection.
-All inspections are performed by the owner of Dog Gone Mold, who is a certified mold inspector and an expert in the field.
-Our inspector uses all of the most current methods and practices to determine if you have a legitimate mold issue that needs to be addressed.
+All inspections are performed by a certified mold inspector and an expert in the field.
+Our inspectors use all of the most current methods and practices to determine if you have a legitimate mold issue that needs to be addressed.

 Once the mold inspection is complete, our certified mold inspector puts together a detailed report for our client.
 This report contains all of the photos taken, noted visible fungi growth, potential moisture sources, and a bid for remediation if professional treatment is needed.
 Included with our bid is a detailed scope of work, as well as all EPA guidelines that our certified company follows, explaining the crucial steps and safety measures that will be taken during the remediation process.

-Our certified mold inspector is also trained to collect mold samples as well, if deemed necessary, or upon client’s request and can do them at the time of the inspection.
-Swab samples of suspected mold growth can be taken to determine what type of mold you have been exposed to.
+Our certified mold inspectors are also trained to collect mold samples as well, if deemed necessary, or upon client’s request and can do them at the time of the inspection.
+Swab samples of suspected mold growth can be taken to determine what type of mold you have been exposed to, as well as air quality samples.
 Often times, sampling is necessary when insurance companies, rental property owners, and/or government funded projects are involved, or when a health professional needs to know what you have been exposed to.
-All samples are mailed off and analyzed by our AIHA certified lab.
+All samples are mailed off and analyzed by a 3rd party, AIHA certified lab.